camunda/camunda-docs-manual/content/reference/bpmn20/events/error-events.md

 # Unhandled BPMN Error

 It can happens that no catching boundary event was defined for an error event.
 The default behaviour in this case is to log information and end the current execution.
-This behaviour can be changed with <code>enableExceptionsAfterUnhandledBpmnError</code> property set to <code>true</code> and Process Engine Exception will be thrown if unhandled BPMN Error occurs.
+This behaviour can be changed with <code>enableExceptionsAfterUnhandledBpmnError</code> property set to <code>true</code> (via the process engine configuration or the deployment descriptor) and Process Engine Exception will be thrown if unhandled BPMN Error occurs.

 # Catch and Re-Throw Pattern